PostHog/posthog.com/contents/tutorials/debug-missing-events.md

 3. Try to send the cURL directly.
 4. Wait 1 hour and check if the event is still not visible in PostHog.
 5. Also make sure your cloud is not experiencing an [active incident](https://status.posthog.com) as that could cause an ingestion lag.
-6. [Send a support ticket via the app](https://app.posthog.com/home#supportModal) and include the copied cURL command.
+6. [Send a support ticket via the app](https://app.posthog.com/home#supportModal=support%3Aingestion) (or contact the [EU-Cloud support](https://eu.posthog.com/home#supportModal=support%3Aingestion)) and include the copied cURL command.

 ##  Still encountering issues?
-If those steps did not fix the issue, feel free to [get in touch with the support](https://app.posthog.com/home#supportModal).
+If those steps did not fix the issue, feel free to [get in touch with the support](https://app.posthog.com/home#supportModal=support%3Aingestion) (or contact the [EU-Cloud support](https://eu.posthog.com/home#supportModal=support%3Aingestion)).
 We try to respond to as many of these as we can.